Alert: File Your Beneficial Ownership Information Today!

 When filing a BOIR for spouses in a community property state, consider these best practices:

-1. Consult Legal Experts: Seek advice from professionals familiar with both BOIR requirements and community property laws in your state.
+1. Consult Legal Experts: Seek advice from professionals familiar with your state’s BOIR requirements and community property laws.

 2. Err on the Side of Caution: In the absence of specific guidance, consider including both spouses in the BOIR to avoid potential non-compliance issues.